christian-byrne/python-interpreter-node/README.md

     print(number1 * random.randint(0, 99))
     ```
 - The output values share the same names as the input values.
 Changes you make to these variables will be reflected in the output values.
-- The code will work as expected in almost all cases except for i. re-assignment and ii. passing the variables as arguments to functions.
+- The code will work as expected in almost all cases except for i. re-assignment and ii. passing the variables as arguments to external functions.
   1. To re-assign a variable, you must use its `to()` method, regardless of the variable's type
       ```python
       # Instead of number1 = float(number1):